 Water Conservation and Efficiency Plan

 Water is a fundamental need for people and businesses.
-We’ll need to manage this resource carefully in the future as a growing population, changing built environment and uncertainty surrounding climate change become important issues.
+We’ll need to manage this resource carefully in the future.
+A growing population, changing built environment and uncertainty about climate change become important issues.

-Our Water Conservation and Efficiency Plan aims to prioritise the management of our water in light of the above, and to encourage awareness amongst the wider community of an issue which is likely to become increasingly important.
+Our Water Conservation and Efficiency Plan aims to prioritise the management of our water in light of the above.
+It encourages awareness in the wider community of an issue which is likely to become increasingly important.

 The cornerstones of the plan are conservation and efficiency.
 Conservation refers to doing fewer activities that use water, such as watering the garden less or showering for shorter periods.
 Efficiency is when we use new hardware or techniques to get the same level of benefits from less water.
 Examples of efficiency measures are applying mulch to gardens and using low-flow shower heads.

-The following six activities are planned for implementation over the next two to three years, with the focus primarily on education, informing the community and ensuring provisions are in place to advance conservation and efficiency.
+The following six activities are planned for implementation over the next two to three years.
+They primarily focus on education, informing the community and ensuring provisions are in place to advance conservation and efficiency.